gordbegli/dotfiles/prompts.md

   c.
 Week (where each week begins on Monday)

-Outputs a group bar chart with categories as x, hours as percentage of total week hours as y, and a bar for each week at each x value.
+Output a group bar chart with categories as x, hours as percentage of total week hours as y, and a bar for each week at each x value.
 If you do not have access to a graphing tool, output, inside a copy paste block, an html file with no dependencies that will display the graph.

 Also calculate and include (per week):